LeaDer-E/TikTok-Downloader/README.md

 - **Mirroring Option:**
   Decide whether you want a mirrored version of the video(s).
+  * **Note:** the time required for the mirroring process depends on the capabilities of the user's hardware, including the processor and graphics card.
+Video processing involves complex calculations, and lower-end systems may experience longer processing times.

 - **Universal Exit:**
   At every prompt, type **q** to exit the program immediately.